yuriabrito/Will.IAM/README.md

 Every permission has three components:

+### Service

+A naming reference to any application service account that uses Will.IAM as IAM solution.

 ### Ownership Level

 **ResourceOwner**: Can exercise the action over the resource and provide the exact